 I like the disconnection between seeing and comprehending and the separation between real and artificial.
 I try to balance these conceptual concepts with formal, technically executed works that use a combination of both digital and traditional image-making techniques.
 My nostalgia and emotional attachments to space have led me to pursue works with their own spatial peculiarity.
 I continue to work in diverse visual media following these topics that balance both formal explorations and specific conceptual frameworks.

-Mark Pease is a painter, printmaker, and animator that lives and works in Southern Illinois.
+Mark Pease is a 3D artist, animator, painter, and printmaker, that lives and works in Southern Illinois.
 He received an MFA from the University of Pennsylvania, and a BFA from Indiana University, Bloomington.
 He also studied as an exchange scholar at the Royal Academy of Art, London.
 He’s shown nationally and internationally including exhibitions at the Los Angeles Center for Digital Art, the Elmhurst Art Museum, the Contemporary Art Museum St. Louis, the International Print Center New York, and the Soap Factory in Minneapolis.

 Mark teaches courses in computer graphics, digital animation, video art, and 3D modeling at Southern Illinois University Carbondale.
 He has also taught at the University of Pennsylvania’s Weitzman School of Design, the University of North Texas’ College of Visual Art and Design; the Modern Art Museum Fort Worth, and at the University of Northwestern in Saint Paul, Minnesota.